Mission and Who We Are:

-- “Then Jesus told his disciples a parable to show then that they should always pray and not give up… ‘And will not God bring about justice for his chosen ones, who cry out to him day and night?
+We not only see prayer as our recognition of our complete dependence on God, but as a way to strengthen the church’s understanding of God’s heart for justice.
+We value our partnerships with Christian faith communities, whom we invite into prayer with us, as we believe prayer is a foundational aspect in the fight against slavery.
+Click here to sign up for monthly prayer requests and updates.“Then Jesus told his disciples a parable to show then that they should always pray and not give up… ‘And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?
 I tell you, he will see that they get justice, and quickly.
 However, when the Son of Man comes, will he find faith on the earth?‘” Luke 18:1, 7-8

 Richmond Justice Initiative (RJI) was founded in 2009 by Sara Pomeroy as one of the first anti-human trafficking organizations in Virginia.
 RJI began as a grassroots group of all volunteers whose focus was advocacy, church and community mobilization, and education.
 For the first few years, RJI was the driving force of the Virginia Coalition Against Human Trafficking (VACAHT), advocating the passing of vital state legislation that has strengthened the ability of our Commonwealth to effectively prosecute those who enslave and treat others like commodities, as well as to secure rescue and safety for the oppressed.

 In 2012, RJI shifted its focus to the prevention side of the issue, attempting to curtail the crime before it could devastate more individuals and communities.
-With close collaboration with survivors of human trafficking, educators, law enforcement, and fellow anti-trafficking partners and leading experts, the Prevention Project® curriculum was created to reach youth during their most vulnerable years and to invest in them as leaders of their generation.
+With close collaboration with survivors of human trafficking, educators, law enforcement, and fellow anti-trafficking partners and leading experts, the Prevention Project curriculum was created to reach youth during their most vulnerable years and to invest in them as leaders of their generation.
 Since its inception, this program has received national accolades as it grows to impact communities nationwide.
 Today, RJI works closely with churches, schools, non-profits, and other programs to provide safe and effective human trafficking prevention and intervention.